geb/geb/doc/manual/src/chapters/120-build-integrations.md

 You only need the appropriate Geb test integration jar, as it will depend on `geb-core` and Grails' dependency management will take care of getting that for you.

-You will also of course need a driver, which you can also specify in `BuildConfig.groovy`.
+You will also of course need a driver and the `selenium-support` dependency, which you can also specify in `BuildConfig.groovy`.

     dependencies {
+        test "org.seleniumhq.selenium:selenium-support:«webdriver version»"
         test "org.seleniumhq.selenium:selenium-firefox-driver:«webdriver version»"
     }